 The other day the kids and I were at the dollar store when we came across some colored sand in the art section.
 I knew better than to pass it by, but focused on the original purpose of the trip I continued walking anyway, and when I returned to buy that colored sand a few weeks later it was gone.
 Of course.
 (Like I said, I knew better).

 By then I had already committed to doing to sand/glue art with William, so I was committed to finding an affordable alternative.
 My solution?
-See the following formula.
+Find out how to make fake sand art!

 Salt + food coloring = faux sand